ThePlasmak/average-shot-length/README.md

 4. Change the `input_video` variable to the name of your video file.
 5. Run the script.
 6. Check the timings against the actual cut timings in the video, and adjust `scene_change_detection_score` if necessary.

+# Notes

+Using machine learning to detect scene changes may be more accurate, but I haven't looked into this method yet.